The love for bread has significantly varied and changed over the past five years or so.

 5. Pâtisserie Garcia

 Portugal in Brussels.
 While you can’t travel to Portugal at the moment, you can catapult yourself there gastronomically.
 Pâtisserie Garcia, or Pastelaria Garcia, is a very authentic Portuguese spot in Brussels.
-It’s unpretentious, people are very nice, prices are more than fair and the coffee and food is great.
+It’s unpretentious, people are very nice, prices are more than fair, and the coffee and food are great.
 I used to sit down at one of the tiled tables with a view facing the inside of Pâtisserie Garcia.

-It’s kept in dark blue and white colours with a few traditional and nice elements such as a small fountain attached to the wall.
-The waiters speak French or Portuguese, depending on what you prefer and are fast and friendly.
-We ordered a Portuguese coffee with milk (or as they call it: Galao), two Pastel de Nata, a ham and cheese croissant and a thick piece of toast with salted butter on it.
+It’s kept in dark blue and white colours with a few traditional and nice elements, such as a small fountain attached to the wall.
+The waiters speak French or Portuguese, depending on what you prefer, and are fast and friendly.
+We ordered a Portuguese coffee with milk (or as they call it: Galao), two Pastel de Nata, a ham and cheese croissant, and a thick piece of toast with salted butter on it.
 All simple but delicious and enjoyed in a great atmosphere.

-Just next to it, on the corner of the street, is their bakery offering even more pastries, bread and savoury produce.
-The decoration is similar to the café so once you enter you are leaving Brussels and visiting Portugal.
-I immediately fell in love with both places and I think you will, too.
+Just next to it, on the corner of the street, is their bakery offering even more pastries, bread, and savoury produce.
+The decoration is similar to the café, so once you enter, you are leaving Brussels and visiting Portugal.
+I immediately fell in love with both places, and I think you will, too.